respiteJetfire/TTT2-Bots-2/CVARS.md

   - Bots can have AI-related profile pictures in the scoreboard.

 - **ttt_bot_emulate_ping** (default: `0`)
-  - Bots will emulate a humanlike ping (cosmetic feature).
+  - Bots will emulate a humanlike ping (does not affect gameplay and is cosmetic).

+## Misc CVARS

 - **ttt_bot_chat_cmds** (default: `1`)
   - Allows chat commands to be used for administration.
 This cvar exists for mod compatibility.